Pups Is Pups

-Pups Is Pups is a two-reel comedy short subject, part of the Our Gang (Little Rascals) series.
-It was produced and directed by Robert F. McGowan for Hal Roach, and originally released to theatres by M-G-M in 1930.
-It was the 100th (12th talking) Our Gang short that was released and the first in the 1930-1931 season.
+Pups Is Pups is a two-reel comedy short subject, part of the Our Gang (The Little Rascals) series.
+It was produced and directed by Robert F. McGowan for Hal Roach, and originally released to theaters by MGM in 1930.
+It was the 100th Our Gang short to be released, and the first in the 1930–1931 season.

 Plot

 Wheezer attempts to find his puppies after they run off and travel across the city.
 At the same time, the rest of the gang crash a high-society dog conformation show where Farina is working as a page.
-The kids bring all manner of wild animal pets (frogs, turtles, mice, ducks, and even a pig) into the show, and cause commotion and fear among the ritzy attendees.
+The kids bring all manner of wild animal pets (frogs, turtles, mice, ducks, and even a pig) into the show and cause commotion and fear among the ritzy attendees.
 Because of the commotion the kids cause, Farina is fired.

 Meanwhile, Wheezer continues searching for his pups, who run toward a bell — any bell — they hear; he says, "they think they're gonna get dinner."
 They hear a goat's bell, a fire engine bell, an ice cream truck bell, and a huge church bell, which Wheezer himself rings in a desperate attempt to find the pups.
 He sits on the curb dejected until the pups, who did hear it, scamper up to him for a happy reunion.

 Tying the two sub-plots together is a running gag in which first-time Our Ganger Dorothy DeBorba keeps jumping into a mud puddle, amusing the other children and irritating her mother, who keeps bathing her and changing her clothes.
 The last time this happens, she thinks it was Farina who pushed the little girl in — and falls in the mud herself.